 The first clinical trials for microdosing were pioneered in the 1970s.

-Today people microdose for their therapeutic benefits, such as the reduction in anxiety and depression.
+Today people microdose for therapeutic benefits, such as reducing anxiety and depression.

 Microdosing can also increase creativity, happiness, and mood.